 When children are exposed to lead, it may cause learning, behavior, and health problems.
 The best way to protect children is to prevent lead exposure before they are harmed:

 Information above adapted from the Nebraska Department of Health Human Services.
-Check out Lead Prevention Information for Parents and Caregivers or Lead Safe Nebraska for more information.
+Check out the following resources for more information:

-For information on adults, please visit: Lead Exposures In Adults
+Lead Exposures In Adults

-Please visit Information for Homeowners and Renters for more information.
+Information for Homeowners and Renters

 Rabies remains a potentially serious public health problem in Nebraska, and is of concern to a variety of professional and occupational groups in our state, including physicians, veterinarians, farmers and ranchers.